Home » Yoga Blog » Yoga Poses » Sphinx and Seal Yoga Pose: Salamba Bhujangasana Guide

 Whats the difference between Cobra and Seal Pose

-• Cobra Pose hands are under the shoulder and Seal Yoga Pose the hands are wider apart
+- Cobra Pose hands are under the shoulder and arms bent to straight.
+Seal Yoga Pose the hands are in front of the shoulder, wider apart than cobra and arms are straight

 Can Sphinx Pose help with back pain